Platform 2018 - Healthcare - Explore New Possibilities

 - people can switch from any non-Government option back onto OHIP with the same waiting period as any new resident in Ontario

-- healthcare professional, doctors, nurses, technicians will all be able to work for either OHIP or non-Government providers, or both, as they see fit
+- healthcare professionals, doctors, nurses, technicians will all be able to work for either OHIP or non-Government providers, or both, as they see fit

 That is how we will end healthcare rationing!